dhruvb14/iLAPs/README.md

                   "lang": null,
                   "origin": "Application",
                   "value": "User"
+               },
+               {
+                  "allowedMemberTypes": [
+                     "User"
+                  ],
+                  "description": "User can only see DEM User Tab", "displayName": "DEM",
+                  "id": "574cd779-fece-4f33-aa31-d1374e8ea5c2",
+                  "isEnabled": true,
+                  "lang": null,
+                  "origin": "Application",
+                  "value": "DEM"
                }
             ],
          ```

-    6. Navigate to Manifest and find `publisherDomain` and remember the value for step 7
+    6. Navigate to Manifest and find `publisherDomain` and remember the value for step 8
+    7. Navigate to `Certificates & secrets` and generate a new secret then save it in step 8
-    7. Navigate to Overview tab to save the fields below into `settings.production.local.json`
+    8. Navigate to Overview tab to save the fields below into `settings.production.local.json`

          ```json
             "Admin-UI-Domain": "Type publisherDomain here"
             "Admin-UI-TenantId": "Tenant-GUID",
             "Admin-UI-ClientId": "App-Registration-Client-GUID",
+            "Admin-UI-ClientSecret":"App-Registration-Client-Secret",
          ```

-    8. Click `Overview` and in the top header click the link next to `Managed application in local directory`
+    9. Click `Overview` and in the top header click the link next to `Managed application in local directory`
        1. Click `Properties`
        2. Toggle `User Assignment required` to `Yes`
        3. Click `Users and Groups` and add users who should have access to this application.
-          1. Add Role based on if the User is a `User` or a `Super User`. `Super Users` have the ability to view passwords without forcing a reset automatically and view access logs
+          1. Add Role based on if the User is a `User`, `DEM` or a `Super User`. `DEM` has ability to ONLY SEE the DEM tab. `Super Users` have the ability to view DEM Tab, passwords without forcing a reset automatically and view access logs

 12. Open `settings.production.local.json` and change set the following settings based on if you are targeting `US Gov Cloud` or `US Commercial Cloud` and your `Customers Name`
     1. US Gov Cloud